ben-j-barlow/html-report/README.md

 * Use of markdown reaps all the benefits of markdown style formatting.
 * Use of HTML and CSS allows users willing to get their hands dirty with CSS to produce visually appealing reports.
 * A set of *.html* files in a local directory can be easily organsied and distributed, unlike a set of screenshots in a chat history.
-* Non-technical colleagues are guaranteed to be familiar with *.html* files.
+* Non-technical colleagues are highly likely to be familiar with *.html* files.
 * Use of version control brings the same advantages as approach 2 (above).

 ## Usage
 ### Installation

 The package will be available for installation from PyPI soon.

 ### Understanding the package

 The functionality of the package is intentionally simple: you can only add content to your report.
-You can't edit content, view the order of content or delete content from an instance of `HTMLReport`.
-This may lead to the following problems:
+This may lead to the following queries:

-1. *You want to view the content of your report?* Solution: Render using `save()` and view in browser!
+1. *How do I view the content of my report?* Solution: Render using `save()` and view in browser!
-2. *You want to delete content from your report?* Solution: Comment out / delete a few lines of code and re-run your report building code to create a new instance of `HTMLReport`!
+2. *How do I delete content from my report?* Solution: Comment out / delete a few lines of code and re-run your report building code to create a new instance of `HTMLReport`!
-3. *You want to change the order of content in your report?* Solution: Swap a few lines of code and re-run your report building code to create a new instance of `HTMLReport`!
+3. *How do I change the order of content in my report?* Solution: Swap a few lines of code and re-run your report building code to create a new instance of `HTMLReport`!

 Given the approaches suggested by (2) and (3), it's advisable to separate your report building code and computationally intensive code (e.g. iterating over a large DataFrame), thereby enabling you to create an updated copy of your report fast.